 Australia’s media…

-… has in no way been more concentrated, at a time when clear, authentic reporting is so desperately wished.
-Guardian Australia will preserve the brand new Coalition government to account and retain to document on the escalating climate emergency.
-We are editorially independent, loose from business and political bias – this indicates we can promise to keep delivering the best journalism without favor or interference.
+… has in no way been more concentrated at a time when clear, authentic reporting is so desperately desired.
+Guardian Australia will hold the brand new Coalition government accountable and retain the document on the escalating climate emergency.
+We are editorially independent, free from business and political bias—this indicates we can promise to keep delivering the best journalism without favor or interference.

-More people are analyzing and helping our impartial, investigative reporting than ever earlier.
-And in contrast to many information organizations, we’ve chosen an approach that permits us to hold our journalism handy to all, no matter where they live or what they can have enough money.
+More people are analyzing and helping our impartial, investigative reporting than ever.
+In contrast to many information organizations, we’ve chosen an approach that permits us to make our journalism accessible to all, no matter where they live or whether they have enough money.

 The Guardian is editorially impartial, which means we set our timetable.
 Our journalism is unfastened from industrial bias and no longer inspired by billionaire proprietors, politicians, or shareholders.
 No one edits our editor.
 No one steers our opinion.
-This is vital as it allows us to offer a voice to those much less heard, challenge the effective, and preserve them to account.
-It’s what makes us unique to so many others inside the media, at a time when authentic, sincere reporting is important.
+This is vital as it allows us to offer a voice to those much less heard, challenge the effectiveness, and preserve them to account.
+It makes us unique from so many others inside the media at a time when authentic, sincere reporting is important.

-Every contribution we acquire from readers like you, massive or small, is going without delay into investment our journalism.
-This guide permits us to preserve running as we do – however, we must preserve and construct on it for every year to come back.
+Every contribution we acquire from readers like you, massive or small, is going without delay into investment in our journalism.
+This guide permits us to preserve running as we do – however, we must protect and construct it for every year to come back.
 Support The Guardian from as little as $1 – and it best takes a minute.
 Thank you.